Top 7 Fastest Growing Neighborhoods in Portland

 You also get much more bang for your buck when buying a home in Tualatin as compared to inner Portland neighborhoods.
 The median price of a home in Tualatin is $579,000.
 If you edge up towards $600-800k, you will get one hell of a home for your money.

 Learn More: Discover what it’s like in Tualatin, Oregon

+Our final fastest growing neighborhood in Portland is South Aloha.
 South Aloha is a great spot for first-time homebuyers and investors.
 The area still needs a lot of work, but it’s coming up in the ranks faster than a hot knife through butter.
 South Aloha is located in Washington County, between Beaverton and Hillsboro.
 As it’s conveniently located between two more developed areas, South Aloha has the best of those worlds along with it being incredibly affordable.
-The median home price in South Aloha is just $291,000.
+The median home price in South Aloha is just $676,000.